WinThitiwat/Data_Lake_with_Spark/README.md

 ```

 ## **Project Files**
+- `data` - a small data source in local for data profiling and testing
 - `data_profiling.ipynb` - a Python notebook for data profiling to examine and summarize the data source before the actual pipeline implementation
 - `etl.py` - a Python file implementing the actual ETL data pipeline process for all datasets
 - `requirements.txt` - a text file containing all mandatory dependencies for the project